 Optional Credit Insurance Products.
-We offer our customers a number of different optional insurance products and other payment protection in connection with our loans.
+We offer our customers a number of different optional insurance products in connection with our loans.
 The insurance products we offer customers are voluntary and not a condition of the loan.
-Our insurance products, including the types of products offered and the terms and conditions thereof, vary from state to state in compliance with applicable laws and regulations.
+Our insurance products, including the types of products offered and their terms and conditions, vary from state to state in compliance with applicable laws and regulations.
 We do not sell insurance to non-borrowers.
-In 2012, insurance income, net, was \$10.8 million, or 7.9% of our total revenue.
+In 2013, insurance income, net, was \$11.5 million, or 6.7% of our total revenue.